diogo-rocco/snake-game/README.md

 # snake-game
-Jogo da Cobrinha (com suporte para dois jogadores) feito em python
+Snake game with 2 player support using pygame library

-## Instruções
+## How to Play
-* Jogador 01: se move com as setas
+* Player 01: Move with the arrows
-* Jogador 02: se move com as teclas WASD
+* Jogador 02: Move with WASD